trms670/final-proj/DESIGN.md

 Overall, to make the website layout design more aesthetic, we used various fonts and italics in styles.css for the header, image captions, text, and more.

+*Note: For style, comments are only inputted onto sterling.html to serve as an example as the other study spot pages implement the same functions.